jlyman/island/README.md

 The following is a quick installation guide.
 As one of you install, please make this more complete so others can install more easily.

+## PostgreSQL

+Install PostgreSQL, the database we use for Island.
+It is at http://www.postgresql.org/.

+Create a database named `thecproject`, username `thecproject`, password `thecproject2014`.
+This will be your development database.
+See the settings.py file for the full DB settings.

 ## Python 3

 Install Python 3 (http://www.python.org) on your machine.
 Ensure you can run "python3" from the command line.
 Then install PIP (https://pip.pypa.io/en/latest/installing.html).